Damans227/BlogV1/_posts/2021-03-13-Getting-started-with-docker-java.md

 <h1 id="Docker-client">4.
 Using a Docker Client</h1>

-In order to communicate with `Docker Daemon`, we have to instantiate a Docker Client using DockerClient interface which uses a builder class relying on the instance of `DockerClientConfig`. `DockerClientConfig` is used for telling the library how to access Docker, which credentials to use to pull from Docker registries, etc
+In order to communicate with `Docker Daemon`, we have to instantiate a Docker Client by leveraging DockerClient java interface which relies on a builder class called `DockerClientConfig`. `DockerClientConfig` is used for telling the library how to access Docker, which credentials to use to pull from Docker registries, etc etc.

 {% highlight java %}
 DefaultDockerClientConfig clientConfig = DefaultDockerClientConfig.createDefaultConfigBuilder()